 B.Tech projects should be socially relevant and research oriented ones.
 Student is expected to do an individual project or in group of 3 members.
-The project work is carried out in two phases - Minor Project in VI semester and Major Project in VII semester.
-Major project of the project work shall be in continuation of Minor Project only.
+The minor project work is carried out in three phases - Minor Project in IV, V & VI semesters.
+Major project proposed in VII & VIII semesters and the project work shall be in continuation of Minor Project only.
 At the completion of a project the student will submit a project report, which will be evaluated (end semester assessment) by duly appointed examiner(s).
 This evaluation will be based on the project report and a viva voce examination on the project.
 Student will be allowed to appear in the final viva voce examination only if he / she has submitted his / her project work in the form of paper for presentation / publication in a conference / journal and produced the proof of acknowledgement of receipt of paper from the organizers / publishers.